| ||Format||Pages||Price|| |

 Significance and Use

 5.1 The dynamic modulus of elasticity provided by these test methods is a fundamental property for the configuration tested.
-This value can be related to static and other dynamic moduli of elasticity as measured on the same configuration.

 5.2 The modulus of elasticity, whether measured statically or dynamically, is often a useful predictor variable to suggest or explain property relationships.